Réunion: Internet

-The Internet situation in Réunion was once marked by its insularity and remoteness from mainland France, which caused some technological delays.
-Today, the trend has been reversed and the region has a relatively efficient Internet connection and is one of the departments most connected by fibre optics in France.
+The internet situation in Réunion was once marked by its insularity and remoteness from mainland France, which caused some technological delays.
+Today, the trend has been reversed and the region has a relatively efficient internet connection and is one of the departments most connected by fibre optics in France.

 Internet connection can be provided by ADSL (offered by four operators), fibre optic (three operators), or by cellular data on 4G and 5G networks (currently being tested in Saint-Denis).

-Reunion domain names have the suffix .re.
-The Reunion region has deployed a regional fibre-optic network for operators.
-This network is based partly on EDF's very high voltage cables - G@zelle network, partly on the region's own fibre and partly on Hertzian links for the most isolated areas.
+Réunion domain names have the suffix .re.
+The Réunion region has deployed a regional fibre-optic network for operators.
+This network is based partly on EDF's very high voltage cables - G@zelle network, partly on the region's own fibre, and partly on Hertzian links for the most isolated areas.
 This network is managed by a public service company called La Réunion Numérique.

 Economy

 In 2019, the GDP of Réunion at market exchange rates, not at PPP, was estimated at 19.5 billion euros (US$21.8 bn) and the GDP per capita (also at market exchange rates) was 22,629 euros (US$25,333), the highest in sub-Saharan Africa, but only 61.7% of metropolitan France's GDP per capita that year, and 73.5% of the metropolitan French regions outside the Paris Region.

-Before the Global Financial Crisis of 2008, the economy of Réunion was in a process of catching up with the rest of France.
+Before the 2008 financial crisis, the economy of Réunion was in a process of catching up with the rest of France.
 From 1997 to 2007, the economy of Réunion grew by an average of +4.6% per year in real terms, and the GDP per capita rose from 53.7% of metropolitan France's level in 2000 to 61.6% of metropolitan France in 2007.
-The Great Recession that followed the financial crisis greatly affected Réunion whose economy came to a standstill in 2008, then experienced two years of recession in 2009 and 2010, followed by three years of stagnation (2011-2013).
+The Great Recession that followed the 2008 financial crisis greatly affected Réunion whose economy came to a standstill in 2008, then experienced two years of recession in 2009 and 2010, followed by three years of stagnation (2011–2013).
 By 2013, the GDP per capita of Réunion had fallen back to 60.6% of metropolitan France's level.

 Economic growth returned in 2014.
 The economy grew by an average of +2.9% per year in real terms from 2014 to 2017, and the GDP per capita of Réunion rose to 62.4% of metropolitan France's GDP per capita by 2017, its highest level ever.
-The economy slowed down in 2018, growing at only +1.7% due in part to the yellow vests protests which paralyzed the Réunionese economy in the end of 2018, before recovering to +2.2% in 2019.
+The economy slowed down in 2018, growing at only +1.7% due in part to the yellow vests protests which paralyzed the Réunionese economy at the end of 2018, before recovering to +2.2% in 2019.
 As a result of this slower growth since 2018, the GDP per capita of Réunion fell back slightly compared to metropolitan France's, standing at 61.7% of metropolitan France's level in 2019.